stanfordnlp/mac-network/readme.md

 python main.py --expName "gqaExperiment" --train --testedNum 10000 --epochs 25 --netLength 4 @configs/gqa.txt
 ```

 First, the program preprocesses the GQA questions.
 It tokenizes them and maps them to integers to prepare them for the network.
-It then stores a JSON with that information about them as well as word-to-integer dictionaries in the `./data` directory.
+It then stores a JSON with that information about them as well as word-to-integer dictionaries in the `data` directory.

 Then, the program trains the model.
 Weights are saved by default to `./weights/{expName}` and statistics about the training are collected in `./results/{expName}`, where `expName` is the name we choose to give to the current experiment.